 The unaltered Zeiss Mark II Planetarium Projector, in Pittsburgh's original Buhl Planetarium and Institute of Popular Science, operated and presented the realistic views of planets and stars in the night sky to the general public, each day of the year (except New Year's Day in the early years; except Christmas Day in the later years) for more than 54 years !!!

-The original Zeiss II Planetarium Projector of Pittsburgh's original Buhl Planetarium and Institute of Popular Science was reassembled for public display in the Atrium Gallery of Pittsburgh's Carnegie Science Center, opening to the public on 2010 July 1.
+The original Zeiss II Planetarium Projector of Pittsburgh's original Buhl Planetarium and Institute of Popular Science was reassembled for public display-only in the Atrium Gallery of Pittsburgh's Carnegie Science Center, opening to the public on 2010 July 1.

 There are several claims to the title oldest planetarium.
 Our claim is based on the fact that Buhl Planetarium's Zeiss II is the original 1939 apparatus, with no major modifications or upgrades.
 The control console was updated in the 1950s, and there may have been some wiring replacements over the years [basic maintenance necessary for any electrical apparatus].
 However Buhl Planetarium's Zeiss II Projector retains the same superb optics and gears it had when it began operation, 1939 October 24.